Gamezpedia/Arduino-RFID-Facebook/README.md

 This is a set of files designed to be used as an Arduino + EthernetShield + RFID based facebook feeder.
 I used a series of steps in order to ensure propper pairing of users.

 This repository has only the arduino and posting php files.
+I included the emailing script also.
 The flash files used on the ipad app and the facebook app are not included.

 //------------------------------